 I have to believe that there is a Higher Power, Divinity, Unconditional Love and a Supreme Intelligence.
 I am a skeptic, but at this point in my life I choose to believe that there is order in the universe and a reason why things happen.
 I have to have faith that love will win in the end, or I will simply go mad.

 I am spending a quiet Christmas at home with my husband.
 I feel the absence of my son and grandchildren, but I’ve gotten used to it.
 This year, for the first time, when I mailed out the children’s Christmas presents, I felt nothing.
 I felt no connection, no joy or even kinship.
-I was mailing out presents to strangers – strangers who don’t bother to thank me for the gifts anyway.
+I was mailing out gifts to strangers.

-I am committing myself in 2017 to climbing out of the emotional wreckage that estrangement has left in its wake.
+I am committing myself in the New Year to climbing out of the emotional wreckage that estrangement has left in its wake.
 I am taking serious steps to work through PTSD, depression and heartache.
 I want to be happy again.
+It’s time.

 On this Christmas Eve, I pray for peace.
 I pray for estranged parents and grandparents who have forgotten their own goodness and worth.
-I pray for grandchildren who are being denied the love of their alienated grandparents.
-And I pray that our grown children choose love and ultimately do the right thing.
+I pray for grandchildren who are being denied the unconditional love of their absent grandparents.
+And I pray that our grown children open their hearts to us so we may all heal.